 Signs of abuse aren’t always obvious.
 Specific signs and symptoms depend on the type of abuse and can widely vary.

-In addition, children who witness these crimes also may show similar signs.
-Keep in mind, however, that the presence of these warning signs doesn’t necessarily mean a child is being abused.
-It’s possible that the symptoms are caused by another stressful situation.
+“In addition, children who witness these crimes also may also display the same behavior.
+However, keep in mind that the presence of these warning signs doesn’t necessarily mean a child is being abused.
+It’s possible that the symptoms are caused by another stressful situation,” Dr. Kubiczek-Love notes.

 Once you suspect that abuse is happening, you need to act to protect the child from any additional harm and seek help immediately.

-Having regular “check-in” conversations is a good idea.
-Even as early as age 4 or 5, it’s OK to broach the subject of body parts with your child.
-You can point to various parts and say, “What’s this?’
+“Having regular ‘check-in’ conversations is a good idea.
+Even as early as age 4 or 5, it’s OK to talk about body parts with your child.
+You can point to various parts and say, ‘What’s this?’
 Then have your child name the part.
 Once children reference their private parts, you can say, ‘What if somebody wanted to touch that?
 What would you do?’
 Then encourage them to tell you if it happens,” says Dr. Kubiczek-Love.

-Keep these conversations positive to avoid anxiety.
-And continue to have them, even with older kids or teenagers.
-Let your children know you’re not there to judge them, but to help them.
+She suggests keeping these conversations positive so your child doesn’t feel stressed out.
+And continue having them as they get older.
+“Let your children know you’re not there to judge them, but to help them.”